 There were also irregularities in the number of books shipped on approval per subject area.
 At the start of the approval plan, business books were few and far between.
 We had to continuously review and edit the business call number ranges in the approval profile for any books to be sent.
 On the other hand, history was only fully on approval for two years and was allocated \$44,377.80 for all single-title book purchases during that time, and \$33,047.48 was spent from the approval plan.
 Although it was not overspent, history faculty submit many book requests, and with those requests coming out of the same pot of funds, little funds remained for faculty requests.
-Therefore, we grew concerned that we would not be able to purchase requested books
+Therefore, we grew concerned that we would not be able to purchase requested books that we knew would receive immediate use.
+We were never fully able to correct or even explain these

 Table 2.
-Total amount spent and number of books received on approval by subject.
+Total amount spent and number of books received onapproval by subject.